 IP Inclusive Management (IPIM) is the governing body that oversees everything done under the IP Inclusive banner, including the Careers in Ideas campaign.
 It is there to ensure transparency, accountability and control; to establish clear lines of reporting for IP Inclusive’s work; to mitigate risk and liability; and to provide reassurance to both internal and external stakeholders, including those who donate funds or contract with us.
 It is responsible for IP Inclusive’s finances and bank account, and looks after legal, compliance and other formal issues such as insurance and data protection.
-It also owns the assets and liabilities that arise from the initiative’s work.
+It also owns the assets and liabilities that arise from the initiative’s work, and coordinates our fundraising.

 The minutes of IPIM’s meetings are publicly available.
 You can download them below, together with IP Inclusive’s Annual Reports, and the Lead Executive Officer’s reports to IPIM on day-to-day activities and operations.

 From autumn 2020 to spring 2021, IPIM consulted with IP Inclusive stakeholders regarding the initiative’s future development.
 Based on those consultations, it published its plans for 2021 and beyond, which included some changes to the IPIM constitution and the establishment of an advisory board to support its work.
 For more information about the consultation and the resultant plans, please visit this page.

 Here you can download copies of IP Inclusive’s formal policies and procedures, as well as guidelines for those working under the IP Inclusive banner.